LFamer/LFamer.github.io/README.md

 ![Setting up Jekyll Theme](https://github.com/LFamer/LFamer.github.io/blob/main/GIF/Setting_Up_Jekyll_Theme.gif "Setting up Jekyll Theme")

-We choose to host a static website for the resume because it is simple, portability, and security.
+> We choose to host a static website for the resume because it is simple, portability, and security.
 The second reason is that we do not need the database and server-side application dependencies.
 You will choose to use a generator (e.g. Jekyll), because it is complex if you create the website manually.

-In this case, we choose to use the default theme (Slate) because it is an example for showing instructions.
+> In this case, we choose to use the default theme (Slate) because it is an example for showing instructions.
 However, it is not enough for a wonderful static website.
 If you want to create a successful online resume, you need to spend time choosing colors, typefaces, font sizes, page width, and spacing.
 You can hire a designer if you are not good at it.

-You can find the Jekyll tutorial under [More Resources](#More-Resources).
+> You can find the Jekyll tutorial under [More Resources](#More-Resources).

-### **Setting up your Resume**
+### **III.
+Setting up your Resume**

 1. Click the &quot;**main**&quot; button and choose the branch which name is &quot;**gh-page**&quot;.